variantstudios/wisdomwaysacupuncture.com/_posts/2017-09-09-earth-element-acupuncture-late-summer-season-video-live.md

 ---
 title: 'Late-Summer Season/Earth Element of Acupuncture VIDEO: Receiving and Nurturing for Yourself &#038; Others'
 date: 2017-09-09T15:37:25+00:00
-author: Inger Giffin, L.Ac., Dipl.
-Ac.
+tags:
+  -
+hero_image: '/assets/images/heroes/sub-page-hero-example.jpg'
+search_engine_optimization:
+  page_title: 'Earth Element of Acupuncture: Inger Giffin, Acupuncture Fort Collins, Co'
+  page_description: In my acupuncture practice in Fort Collins, I work with the seasonal aspects of staying balanced both emotionally and physically through the foods we eat.
+This video gives tips for staying balanced now and throughout the colder months to come.
+  share_image_path:
 layout: post

-thesis_title:
-  - 'Earth Element of Acupuncture: Inger Giffin, Acupuncture Fort Collins, Co'
-thesis_description:
-  - In my acupuncture practice in Fort Collins, I work with the seasonal aspects of staying balanced both emotionally and physically through the foods we eat.
-This video gives tips for staying balanced now and throughout the colder months to come.
-thesis_thumb_width:
-  - "66"
-thesis_thumb_height:
-  - "66"
-categories:
-  - late-summer--earth-element
 ---
 **Hello and welcome to [Earth Element Season](http://www.wisdomwaysacupuncture.com/2011/09/10/late-summer-is-the-most-important-time-to-nourish-your-qi/)! &#8212; an extra season that we recognize in Chinese medicine called &#8220;Late Summer&#8221;.**